A theory for generalized morphisms and beyond: Dualities of operator semigroups

-In Theorem \ref{dual End}, if $T$ were generalized to be a (partial-)operator generalized-semigroup, then statement (a) would still hold.
-However, since elements of End$_{T^*}(S)$ are all unary functions but now those of $T$ are possibly not, statement (b) in Theorem \ref{dual End} would no longer hold.
+In Theorem \ref{dual End}, if $T$ were generalized to be a (par-)operator gen-semigroup, then statement (a) would still hold (though generally it would be false that $T\subseteq {{T}_{\operatorname{End}(S)}}$ because ${T}_{\operatorname{End}(S)}$ is always an operator semigroup).
+However, since the elements of End$_{T^*}(S)$ are all unary functions but the elements of a (par-)operator gen-semigroup are possibly not, statement (b) in Theorem \ref{dual End} would no longer hold.

-Analogously, in Theorem \ref{dual Aut}, if $T$ were generalized to be a (partial-)operator generalized-semigroup, then statement (a) would still hold, but statements (b) and (c) would no longer hold.
+Analogously, in Theorem \ref{dual Aut}, if $T$ were generalized to be a (par-)operator gen-semigroup, then statement (a) would still hold (though generally it would be false that $T\subseteq {{T}_{\operatorname{Aut}(S)}}$ because ${T}_{\operatorname{Aut}(S)}$ is always an operator semigroup), but statements (b) and (c) would no longer hold.